jayli/vim-easycomplete/custom-config.md

 -- Packer.nvim
 use { 'jayli/vim-easycomplete', requires = {'SirVer/ultisnips'}}

 -- Enable the plugin.
 Default is on.
+Set `0` if you want to turn off the plugin.
 -- Install lsp via `:InstallLspServer` vim.g.easycomplete_enable = 1

+-- pum border.
+Default is on.
+vim.g.easycomplete_winborder = 0

 -- Highlight the symbol when holding the cursor if you need it.
 -- Default is off.
-vim.g.easycomplete_cursor_word_hl = 1
+vim.g.easycomplete_cursor_word_hl = 0

 -- GoTo code navigation
 vim.keymap.set('n', 'gr', ':EasyCompleteReference<CR>')